CarloCamacho/CCGDBF/Readme.md

 I've added a couple of commands specific to the server and will likely expand as I learn more:
  - Display a custom embed with the current weather of the Server.
  - Set the weather on the specified weather channels.
+ - Print a formatted 7-day weather forecast for the server
  - Print a jobs board based on a file format stored in the 'jobs' folder

 ## What's next?!